rfalias/project_zomboid_bot/index.md

 INGAME_CHANNEL is the channel that project zomboid is attached to, and it gets excluded from command runs

 NOTIFICATION_CHANNEL will send player death and join/leave notification

+WHITELIST_ROLES="Survivor" - The role name of users that can request accounts on the pz server

+SERVER_ADDRESS="1.2.3.4:16261"

 Start the bot script